Reasoning about expression evaluation under interference: Introduction

-The majority of the existing approaches to rely-guarantee concurrency \cite{Jones81d,Jones83a,Jones83b,stolen1991method,XuRoeverHe97,Dingel02,PrensaNieto03,Wickerson10-TR,DBLP:conf/esop/WickersonDP10,SchellhornTEPR14,Sanan21} treat expression evaluation in conditionals and loops as atomic and assignment commands as a whole are considered atomic.
-Clearly this is an unrealistic assumption for current programming language implementations. \footnote{In distinction to the above approaches is the clear identification of the issue of atomicity in \cite{CoJo07,ColemanVSTTE08}: which uses a fine-grained operational semantics that does not assume atomicity; however, the inference rules developed in that work, although practically useful, are limited.} To get around this issue, some approaches require that each expression evaluation or assignment command reference at most a single shared variable and only reference it once.
-For an assignment command, the single reference may either be on the left or right side but not both.
-Note that the check for a single reference to a single shared variable is syntactic.
-While this constraint has a long history \cite{Bernstein66}, because of the atomicity assumptions in their theories, the validity of the syntactic constraint cannot be proven in the above rely-guarantee approaches.
+In common with most of the material on development approaches to concurrency, early publications on rely-guarantee ideas \cite{Jones81d,Jones83a,Jones83b,Stolen90,stolen1991method,XuRoeverHe97,Dingel02,PrensaNieto03,Wickerson10-TR,DBLP:conf/esop/WickersonDP10,SchellhornTEPR14,Sanan21} treat expression evaluation in conditionals and loops as atomic and assignment commands as a whole are considered to execute atomically.
+Clearly this is an unrealistic assumption for current programming language implementations.
+To get around this issue, many approaches require that each expression evaluation or assignment command have at most a single occurrence of a critical reference. \begin{definitionx}[critical-reference] An occurrence of a variable is defined to be a \emph{critical reference}: (a) if it is assigned to in one thread and has an occurrence in another thread, or (b) if it has an occurrence in an expression in one thread and is assigned to in another \cite{BenAri2005}. \end{definitionx} For an assignment command, the single critical reference may either be on the left or right side but not both.
+Note that the check for a single critical reference is syntactic.
+While this constraint has a long history \cite{Bernstein66}, \footnote{There are publications going back at least as far as~\cite{OwickiGries76} that employ the restriction of limiting any expression to have at most one critical reference (this rule is sometimes mistakenly attributed to John Reynolds).
+Expanding out an expression with multiple critical references to use local temporary variables of course exposes (rather than solves) the problem.} the validity of the syntactic constraint cannot be proven in the earlier rely-guarantee approaches, precisely because of the atomicity assumptions in their semantics.
+In distinction to the earlier approaches is the clear identification of the issue of atomicity in \cite{CoJo07,Coleman08} which use a fine-grained operational semantics that does not assume expression evaluation or assignments are atomic; however, the inference rules developed in that work, although practically useful, are limited.
+One contribution of this paper is to provide a precise semantic study of expression evaluation under interference.

+To avoid any confusion it should be made clear that the notion of interference is inherent in the concept of state in imperative concurrent programming languages.
+This paper uses what are often referred to as ``stack variables'' in examples but exactly the same issues around interference are present with heap variables.
+Thus --despite the many strengths of ``Concurrent Separation Logic'' (CSL) \cite{OHearn07}-- it would not resolve the interference issues addressed in this paper.
+Our theory abstracts state and thus allows state to contain either stack variables or heap variables or a combination of both.
+The theory deals with sets of (abstract) states.
+(The current authors are also fully aware of the interesting combinations of CSL with rely-guarantee ideas: RGSep \cite{marriage-RGSep,Vafeiadis07} and SAGL \cite{FengSAGL-07}.
+In fact the idea in~\cite{JonesYatapanage-15} of viewing separation as an abstraction that must be achieved when reifying stack variables to heap representations might be more relevant.)